 Educational researchers may submit for consideration original proposals that have not been published or presented at another professional meeting.
 Proposals will be submitted through the online registration to be considered.
 If the proposal is accepted, the lead author must join EERA, all presenters must pay the conference fees, and present at the conference.
 Paper and Symposia formats require that the presenter prepare a paper for distribution at the conference.

 Original proposed research presentations are to be based on completed work, or work to be completed before the annual conference.
-Proposals for the upcoming 2014 meeting will be accepted for consideration beginning September 4, 2013 and will be due by November 12, 2013.
+Proposals for the upcoming 2015 meeting will be accepted September 4, 2014 - November 12, 2014..
 The program will consist of papers and other formats for educational research presentations that have been accepted by the review committee.
 All submissions will be reviewed by at least two scholars or practitioners in the field of education.

 Submitting a Proposal